PanoPepino/string_cosmo_communication/README.md

 ## 📚 About String Cosmology Communication

-This repository contains **String Cosmology Communication** (formerly mtheoretical), a Manim library designed for creating beautiful animations and visualizations of string theory and braneworld cosmology concepts.
+This repository contains **String Cosmology Communication** (formerly mtheoretical), a Manim library designed for creating animations and visualizations of string theory and braneworld cosmology concepts.

-The package provides scientifically accurate objects and templates to help researchers, educators, and enthusiasts communicate complex theoretical physics ideas through engaging animations.
+The package provides skecthed objects and templates to help researchers communicate complex string theoretical physics ideas.

 > **⚠️ Important Note**
-> The package is imported as **anim_theoretical** in your Python files.
+> The package is imported as **manim_string_cosmo_communication** in your Python files.
 However, documentation and the repository use the name **string_cosmo_communication** for clarity.